link1905/system-design-101/content/docs/design-patterns/event-driven-architecture/event-sourcing.md

 Certain datasets are central to the business (e.g., common user information) and are widely accessed by numerous services.
 While we can decouple infrastructure, codebase, and workforce, data is inherently generated in specific locations.
-Although the goal is to make the system as loosely coupled as possible, some degree of data coupling is **inevitable**.
+Although the goal is to make the system as loosely coupled as possible, some degree of data coupling is inevitable.

 ### Service Interface